khasimrafiuddin/CardanoStaking/index.md

 ## Welcome to Cardano Staking pool

 As the name indicates we here at Honey Bee staking pool want our stake holders benefit the most with the lowest feasible fixed and variable fees.
-Like a lavendar flower both provides a very pleasant smell to everyone who pass by and at the same time high nector content for honey bees.
+Like a lavendar flower provides both a very pleasant smell to anyone who pass by and at the same time provides a high nector content for honey bees.
 Let both of us (pool operators and stake holders) flourish together

 You can use use this pool id [ef02b13ef062236829d567178288b8079cb2a924008734fc07ffd5b8](https://pooltool.io/pool/ef02b13ef062236829d567178288b8079cb2a924008734fc07ffd5b8/blocks) to stake you cardano.